Observation of Volkov-Pankratov states in topological HgTe heterojunctions using high-frequency compressibility: Theory

-In contrast to theses bands, the $m = 0$ surface states are not twofold degenerate.
-It is of the form $|\Psi_{0, {\bf k}}\rangle = \left( \alpha_1 |0\rangle, \alpha_2 |0 \rangle, 0, 0 \right)$ and its energy dispersion is that of a two-dimensional Dirac cone $\varepsilon_{0,k_x,k_y}^{(\pm)} = \pm \hbar v_F \sqrt{k_x^2 + k_y^2}$.
+In contrast to theses bands, the $m = 0$ surface states are not degenerate.
+They are of the form $|\Psi_{0, {\bf k}}\rangle = \left( \alpha_1 |0\rangle, \alpha_2 |0 \rangle, 0, 0 \right)$ and their energy dispersion is that of a two-dimensional Dirac cone $\varepsilon_{0,k_x,k_y}^{(\pm)} = \pm \hbar v_F \sqrt{k_x^2 + k_y^2}$.
 It is independent of $\mathcal{E}_T$ and one can show [\onlinecite{tchoumakovarxiv}] that this state is of topological nature.
-This topological surface state (TSS) survives in the limit of an infinitely sharp interface, as expected, and shows a dispersion that only depends on the bulk parameter $v_F$, in agreement with previous studies [\onlinecite{qizhang2011review}].
-We represent the spectra of the MSS$_{\pm m}$ states and the TSS state in panel (a) of Fig.~\ref{fig7}.
+This topological surface state survives in the limit of an infinitely sharp interface, as expected, and shows a dispersion that only depends on the bulk parameter $v_F$, in agreement with previous studies [\onlinecite{qizhang2011review}].
+We represent the spectra of the VPS$_{\pm m}$ states and the Dirac state in panel (a) of Fig.~\ref{fig7}.